Ouch. This one has to hurt.

 Sure, we are not immune from Insider Risk incidents at Code42.
 But at least when we have incidents, it was our technology that discovered them.

-Respond confidently to data leaks before the damage is done
+Respond confidently to data theft before damage is done

 Incydr, a data protection solution, allows security teams to detect data theft by monitoring cloud & endpoint exfiltration, and accurately tailor responses to each offense.
 Let’s work together to protect IP without disrupting users or causing more work for your security team.